The origin of the Henson Shave Cream

 The cream lathers beautifully, helps the razor glide effortlessly, and leaves your skin feeling refreshed instead of dry and irritated.
 It’s also baked over several days to deliver a velvety texture that’s honestly quite luxurious.
 We’re really confident that Henson and non-Henson users alike will love this product.

-Made of organic ingredients, we’re so glad to finally be able to offer the Henson Shave Cream, made in partnership with our friend Aidan Gill.
+Made of high quality ingredients, we’re so glad to finally be able to offer the Henson Shave Cream, made in partnership with our friend Aidan Gill.
 Available now at hensonshaving.com and on Amazon.